Cable approaches key level

 Eurodollar regains its bullish mojo

-At last Thursday's ECB press conference it was enough for Mario Draghi to hint at further QE for the eurodollar to sell off sharply, taking the pair from a high of 1.1243 before coming to rest at the support platform at in the 1.1087/96 region.
+Eurodollar Regains Its Bullish Mojo Eurodollar regains its bullish mojo in recent sessions.
+Buying pressure returns.
+Price pushes higher with conviction.
+This shifts sentiment from bearish to optimistic on EUR/USD.
+At last Thursday's ECB press conference, it was enough for Mario Draghi to hint at further QE for the eurodollar to sell off sharply, taking the pair from a high of 1.1243 to a low of 1.1087/96.
 This support platform was tested again on Friday as a degree of buying for the pair stepped in ahead of the Labor Day holiday in the US and Canada.
-And whilst the start of this week has seen relatively muted price action for eurodollar given Monday's holiday, the tone of this action has been overall bullish with each session threatening to take the pair through and away the volume point of control in the 1.1200 price region.
-This has materialised in today's trading session which has seen eurodollar move from a low of 1.1171 to trade, at time of writing at 1.1278.
-The 1.1171 low also coincided with the `100 ma which has also added its...
+Starting The Week And whilst the start of this week has seen relatively muted price action for eurodollar given Monday's holiday, the tone of this action has been overall bullish with each session threatening to take the pair through and away the volume point of control in the 1.1200 price region.
+This has materialised in today's trading session which has seen eurodollar move from a low of 1.1171...

 Read More